 Follow Ipswich’s vintage and eclectic CRAVE trail

-Ipswich is a city with more than its share of creative energy and it’s all about to be showcased in a new vintage/artisan trail that visitors to the region can explore.
+Ipswich is a city with more than its share of creative energy and it’s all showcased in a vintage/artisan trail that visitors to the region can explore.

-More than 20 colourful businesses from across the wider region have banded together to create the CRAVE trail of all things creative, retro, antique, vintage and eclectic.
+There are more than 20 colourful businesses from across the wider region that form the CRAVE trail of all things creative, retro, antique, vintage and eclectic.

 It’s a suitably fabulous fit for the heritage city, home to more than 7000 heritage-listed sites, with its many specialist retailers in the vintage scene and also in upcycling and furniture restoration.